muz1lee/muz1lee.github.io/personal_blog.md

     Wenqian Li, Yinchuan Li, Shengyu Zhu, Yunfeng Shao, Jianye Hao, Yan Pang

-    ***Update***: This paper became 'on hold' one month after the results announcing,  due to a mistake on declaring conflicts of interests from one of my co-authors.
+    ***Update***: This paper was accepted by NeurIPS 2022, and then was rejected before camera ready due to the mistake on declaring conflicts of interests from one of my co-authors.
 This is my first research experience and first accepted paper.
-It's a pity that "accepted" was withdrawn, but we are not shy away from responsibilities and we also learn a lesson from it :)
+It's a pity that the acceptance was withdrawn, but we are not shy away from responsibilities and we also learn a lesson from it.

 2. **DAG Matters!
 GFlowNets Enhanced Explainer for Graph Neural Networks.
 Accepted by ICLR 2023**